egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

-Structure estimation: model structure specification is knowledge-driven rather than data-driven, with further refinement and simplification guided by the results of the pilot analysis (section 2.4.3).
+Structure estimation: model structure specification is knowledge-driven rather than data-driven, with further refinement and simplification guided by the results of the pilot analysis ([section 2.5.3](#253describe-any-data-exploration-or-preliminary-data-analyses)).

 Interactions are expected within the proposed models, such as those between elevation and flow, as well as flow, livestock grazing and